William B. Harrison Jr.

-William B. Harrison Jr. (born August 12, 1943) is an American investment banker who served as the CEO and chairman of JPMorgan Chase from 2000 to 2005.
-As Chairman and CEO of Chase, he and Douglas A. Warner III, then CEO of J.P.
+William B. Harrison Jr. (born August 12, 1943) is an American investment banker who was the CEO and chairman of JPMorgan Chase from 2000 to 2005.
+As chairman and CEO of Chase, he and Douglas A. Warner III, then CEO of J.P.
 Morgan & Co., were the principal architects of the US$30.9 billion acquisition by Chase of J.P.
 Morgan & Co. in 2000, to form JPMorgan Chase & Co.
-Harrison has been a director of the Firm or a predecessor institution since 1991.
+Harrison has been a director of the firm or a predecessor institution since 1991.
 Harrison is also a director of Merck & Co., Inc.

 Education

-He attended high school at Virginia Episcopal School, where he was a basketball star.
+He attended high school at Virginia Episcopal School, where he played basketball.
 He attended the University of North Carolina at Chapel Hill, where he was admitted to the Zeta Psi fraternity.

 Career

 Having risen through the ranks of Chemical Bank before succeeding Walter V. Shipley during the Chemical Bank merger with the Chase Manhattan Corporation in 1995, which kept the Chase name.

-As Chairman and CEO of Chase, he and Douglas A. Warner III, then CEO of JP Morgan were the principal architects of the US$30.9 billion acquisition by Chase of J.P.
+As chairman and CEO of Chase, he and Douglas A. Warner III, then CEO of JP Morgan were the principal architects of the US$30.9 billion acquisition by Chase of J.P.
 Morgan & Co. in 2000, to form JPMorgan Chase & Co.

 Jamie Dimon, former Bank One CEO, replaced Harrison as chairman on January 1, 2007, following Harrison's decision to step down from his chairman position of JPMorgan on December 31, 2006.